enriquez/swifterate/README.md

 </plist>
 ```

-The following is generated with the command: `swifterate MyApp-Info.plist InfoPlist`
+The following is generated with the command: `swifterate plist MyApp-Info.plist`

 ```swift
 enum InfoPlist: String {